 Centre students have completed fascinating internships at places like the White House, the British Parliament, and the Southern Center for Human Rights.
 They’ve also interned for the Child Welfare League, IBM, and the Centers for Disease Control in Atlanta, to name only a few.

 We offer many opportunities for you to tailor your education through internships that reflect your particular interests and career goals.
-Our Career Services Office will help you find the internship that’s a good fit for you.
+Our Office for Career & Professional Development will help you find the internship that’s a good fit for you.

 Students can complete internships for academic credit, or apply for Centre Internship Plus, which provides matching grants for selected internships.